Sleep Apnea in Bridgeton, MO

 - Does your partner complain about your snoring?

-Approximately 12 million people in the United States have sleep apnea according to the National Heart, Lung, and Blood Institute.
-Men are more likely to have the condition than women, and it’s more likely to develop in middle age.
-A number of factors can significantly increase your risk of developing sleep apnea, including smoking and being overweight or obese.
+According to the National Heart, Lung, and Blood Institute, approximately 12 million people in the United States have sleep apnea.
+Men are more likely to have the condition than women, and sleep apnea is more likely to develop in middle age.
+Several factors can significantly increase your risk of developing sleep apnea, including smoking and being overweight or obese.

-Many people have sleep apnea and don’t even realize it.
-They only know that they are miserable – fatigued and headachy.
+Sleep apnea has many different negative side effects, and the condition can sometimes be difficult to spot because people do not realize or remember what they do in their sleep.
+For this reason, many people have sleep apnea and don’t even know it.
+They only know that they are miserable, fatigued, and plagued with headaches.
 Because of excessive drowsiness throughout the day, their productivity at work may suffer, and driving may become dangerous since they are more likely to doze off.
 Their personal relationships may also be troubled thanks to the loud snoring and gasping at night commonly associated with sleep apnea.

 Treating Sleep Apnea

-While CPAP is quite effective for the patients who can tolerate it, this therapy does have a number of drawbacks.
-The mask can be uncomfortable and the machine is loud, sometimes disturbing the patient and his or her partner.
+While CPAP is quite effective for patients who can tolerate it, this therapy does have several drawbacks.
+The mask can be uncomfortable, and the machine is loud, sometimes disturbing the patient and his or her partner.
 Additionally, for patients with an active lifestyle who enjoy traveling, vacationing, and camping, CPAP presents a further problem.
 The machine can be bulky to carry as luggage, and an electrical source may not be available to power the machine, leaving patients without the therapy they need for a good night’s sleep.

-Working together, these skilled dentists are able to give patients alternatives to bulky, restrictive CPAP machines, guiding them through the process of getting a sleep study to diagnose their condition, and then prescribing appropriate treatment.
+By working together, these skilled dentists can give patients alternatives to bulky, restrictive CPAP machines, guiding them through the process of getting a sleep study to diagnose their condition, and then prescribe appropriate treatment.

-If you suspect that you have sleep apnea or if you have any of the symptoms or risk factors associated with the condition, call our office today to learn more about your options.
+Sleep apnea is a difficult and challenging condition to live with.
+If you suspect that you have sleep apnea, or if you have any of the symptoms or risk factors associated with the condition, you could benefit from meeting with Dr. Burgdorf to discuss your treatment options.
+For sleep apnea treatment in Maryland Heights, MO, call us today at (314) 291-9000.